BE Deserving. You are worthy.

 This specialized track helps patients learn and practice new skills.

-Our Binge Eating Disorder Track is designed to:
+Our Binge Eating Disorder Program is designed to:

 - Recognize and stop binge eating episodes